Ahmiere/civ-ipriot-smiley/knowledge_and_evidence.md

    > Both classes have the parent class 'Smiley', and the initialiser function for both classes appear to be identical, both have the variable 'wide_open' set to true for their 'draw_eyes' function, and both use a 'draw_mouth' function
    >
 3. What difference stands out the most to you and why?
-   > Well other than the name for kind of obvious reasons, I'd say the amount of classes that are used/imported into each file, as 'happy.py' has imports from 3 different classes/files, while 'sad.py' only imports 1 file/class
+   > Well other than the name for kind of obvious reasons, I'd say the difference that stands out the most is that the Happy class imports the Blinkable class
-   >
+   > and uses the blink function from the Blinkable class, while the Sad class never imports the Blinkable class and instead it just redefines the blink
+   > function within it's own class.

 4. How does this difference affect the functionality of these classes
-   > The affect this difference has on the 'Happy' class makes it a little more detailed since the 'Sad' class has neither a time variable nor a blinking function incorporated into its code.
+   > This difference has no real or significant affect on these classes, as both classes can use and execute the blink function with no issue and run it as intended.
    >

 ### 2.6.
 Where is the Sense(Hat) in the code?